 A synthetic form of parathyroid hormone called teriparatide can be injected daily in small amounts.
 Teriparatide increases the formation of new bone, increases bone density, and decreases the likelihood of fractures.
 This therapy is used in some people who

 Fractures resulting from osteoporosis must be treated.
-For hip fractures, usually part or all of the hip is replaced surgically (see Hip Fractures).
+For hip fractures, usually the joint is stabilized and often part or all of the hip is replaced surgically (see Hip replacement).
 Surgery may be needed for a wrist fracture, or the wrist may need to be placed in a cast.

 A collapsed vertebra can be repaired by a procedure called vertebroplasty.
 In this procedure, which takes about an hour for each vertebra, a material called methyl methacrylate (MMA)—an acrylic bone cement—is injected into the collapsed vertebra, helping to relieve pain and reduce deformity.
 Kyphoplasty is a similar procedure, in which an orthopedic balloon is used to expand the vertebra back to its normal shape before the injection of the MMA.
 With vertebroplasty and kyphoplasty, deformity may be reduced in the MMA-injected bone, but the risk of fractures in adjacent bones in the spine or ribs does not decrease and may even increase.
 Other risks may include rib fractures, cement leakage, and possibly heart or lung problems.
-When these procedures should be recommended has not been determined.
+When these procedures should be done has not been clearly determined.